Welcome

 Coalition for Better Care

-The Coalition for Better Care is a collaborative effort involving various stakeholders in healthcare policy and practice.
-Members agree to support the Coalition’s mission by contributing expertise, sharing resources, and promoting the Better Care Plan.
+The Coalition for Better Care is a collaborative effort in the formative stage involving various stakeholders in healthcare policy and practice.
+Members will support the Coalition’s mission by contributing expertise, sharing resources, and/or promoting the Better Care Plan.
 This includes allowing the use of their organization’s name and logo, offering policy advice, providing written materials, participating in public engagements, and facilitating outreach to other organizations.
 The Coalition keeps members informed through various channels and provides them with information and analysis related to healthcare regulation and legislation.
 Members agree to treat confidential information as such and understand that their participation is at the discretion of the Coalition.
-For more information, go to Coalition for Better Care.